 Batch Rendering.
 The Batch Rendering dialog window opens.
 Add files (

-) with images which will be used for the video rendering using the current movie definition.
-Compatible files are marked with a green tick in the batch list.
-Images marked with a warning symbol are not compatible and should not be used.
-Any image can be selected and then deleted from the list using the
+) which will be used for the video rendering using the current movie definition.
+Any image (row in the list) can be selected and then deleted from the list using the

 ) for the video file, set the prefix of the file and choose its file format.
 Click to render all the videos in a batch.